IanGrav/lab-02/README.md

 Question 1: How did the reliability of UDP change when you added 50% loss to your local environment?
 Why did this occur?

 	Answer for Question 1:
 	Only around %50 of the messages were sent (actually, it was 4/10), so the reliability of the connection was affected essentially 1:1 with the imposed loss.

 Question 2: How did the reliability of TCP change?
 Why did this occur?

 	Answer for Question 2:
 	The reliability of TCP did not change; all meesages were delivered.
+This is because the TCP protocol retransmits lost packets, ensuring that any lost data is resent until it is confirmed to have reached the receiving end.

 Question 3: How did the speed of the TCP response change?
 Why might this happen?

 	Answer for Question 3:
 	The speed of the TCP response was slower with the imposed %50 loss.
-This is likely because the network has to work to establish which packets were lost (not delivered) and to retreive/retransmit them.
+This is likely because the network has to work to establish which packets were lost (not delivered) and to retransmit them, which in itself likely takes just as long as sending the original lost packets.